- What are Course Reserves?

 - Printing is available in the library through the Columbia networked printing system, Pawprint.

 - Barnard faculty and students are allotted 100 sheets per week.
 As you print, pages will be deducted automatically from your weekly quota; additional pages may be purchased for 10 cents per sheet.

 - The library's printer is set to duplex (print on both sides).

 - To learn more about your print quota or to check your balance, go to the Print Quota page.

 If you are having trouble accessing e-reserves, ask for help at any circulation desk or report the problem electronically via the Libraries E-Resource Problem Report Form.
 Please remember to include your name, UNI, instructor, course number and title of the reading in your report.

-The Barnard Library has four media viewing stations on the west side of the library (PDF file) - these are both able to play VHS and DVD.
+The Barnard Library has four media viewing stations on the south side of the Milstein Center second floor (see floorplan) - these are both able to play VHS and DVD.

 Faculty members who wish to place items on reserve at the Barnard Library can find instructions on this page.